codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 Pay as you go pricing allows you to pay for only what you use.

-Extra build concurrencies allow Teams to run up to three paralel builds.
+Extra build concurrencies allow Teams to run up to three parallel builds.

 ### Instance Types